moinhameed27/Database/CC-312/Labs/README.md

 # Structure

-This repository contains all university labs containing the following files and folders:
+This Folder contains all university labs containing the following files and folders:

 ## 1. Code.sql